I don’t know of any Armenian family that hasn’t made homemade madzoon at one time or another.

-If you’re doing this for the first time, buy a small container of plain yogurt that contains live and active culture.
+If you’re doing this for the first time, buy a small container of plain yogurt that contains live, active culture.
 Once you make your first batch of yogurt, save about ½ cup to make your next batch.

 2 cups half and half

-2. Pour the heated mixture into a large bowl.
-Stirring constantly, add
+2. Pour the heated milk mixture into a large bowl.

-3. In a small bowl, blend the yogurt culture with a little of the milk mixture, whisking constantly to avoid curdling.
+4. In a small bowl, slowly blend the yogurt culture with a little of the milk mixture, whisking constantly to avoid curdling.

-5. Combine the blended yogurt culture to the rest of the milk.
+5. Combine the blended yogurt culture to the rest of the warmed milk.

-5. Cover the bowl with a plate, then wrap it in a large towel.
+6. Cover the bowl with a plate, then wrap all completely in a large towel.

-6. Place the bowl in a warm place for at least 4 hours – or up to 24 hours – or until thickened.
+7. Place the wrapped bowl in a warm place for at least 4 hours – or up to 24 hours – or until thickened.

 8. Remove plate to make sure madzoon has thickened.
 Place several layers of paper towels on the surface of the thickened madzoon to absorb any excess liquid.
 Change the paper towels periodically.